-As previously noted, the original data elements that were used to create the ARQC must be passed through the network unmodified in order for the ARQC to be validated properly.
+As previously noted, the values contained in the original data elements and EMV tags that were used to create the ARQC must be passed through the payment network unmodified in order for the ARQC to be validated properly.

 Although a great deal of information may be sent to the ATM by the card, the following items are involved in cryptogram generation and validation.
-They must be passed through the network unmodified.
+The values associated with these elements must be passed through the payment network unmodified.